seth-riedel/infinite-outliner/frontend/README.md

 The application uses:
 - **React 19** with hooks for state management
 - **TypeScript** for type safety
+- **Material UI** for component library and styling
 - **Vite** for fast development and building
 - **ESLint** for code quality

+## UI Components

+- **AppBar**: Top navigation bar with hamburger menu
+- **Search**: Integrated search functionality in the header
+- **IconButtons**: Settings, notifications, and user profile icons
+- **Typography**: Consistent text styling throughout the app

 ## Contributing

 1. Follow the existing code style
+2. Use Material UI components for consistency
-2. Add TypeScript types for new features
+3. Add TypeScript types for new features
-3. Test your changes before submitting
+4. Test your changes before submitting